 Want an even more powerful light for hardcore commuting and maybe some after-dark trail riding?
 Light & Motion makes compact, single-unit headlights with up to 1200 Lumens of power, and Niterider and Lezyne make high-quality and popular rechargeable lights as well, with up to 700 Lumens.

 The next step up from these single-unit handlebar headlights is a super-bright light with an external battery pack, designed for ultra-distance rides and all-night trail sessions.
 These lights mount on handlebars or helmets, and offer blinding outputs of up to 2000 (yup, two thousand!)
 Lumens.
 If you need the best and brightest, check out Light & Motion's Seca line, like the Light & Motion Seca 1400 Race Light or the Light & Motion Seca 2000 Enduro Light.

-We hope this will clear things up, but if you have any further questions, don't hesitate to contact us at 1-800-682-0570 or firstname.lastname@example.org.
+If you have any questions about the light that's right for you, don't hesitate to contact us at 1-800-682-0570 or firstname.lastname@example.org.